potassco/clinguin/docs/clinguin/use.rst

 The client does not need any files as input since it will ask the server for the information.

 When running the client one can further specify the *Frontend* that should be used.
-See the :ref:`Backends` for more information.
-See the :ref:`Backends` for more information.
+See the :ref:`Frontends` for more information.

 Understanding the UI encoding